Joan Schulze: Artistic development and mature work

-Themes and inspiration

-Schulze refers to her Haiku Series (1999–2001) as a group of “visual poems,” with compositions using both fabric and paper.
-After years of producing quilts of large proportion, this series of small-scale works reoriented her creative focus, reminding her of “the power of limited means and focused attention.”

-Schulze's work is oftentimes informed by her global perspective, which has been shaped by her extensive travels as part of her career.
-Schulze's Bowl Series (2016–2017), can be offered as an example of how her work illustrates the impressions that places leave on her rather than depicting the place itself.
-After exhibiting and teaching at Shenzhen University in China in 2016, Schulze was gifted a tea bowl from the Tang dynasty as an expression of gratitude from the museum's director, Wu Fan.
-Schulze created this series to pay homage to this object and the culture it comes from.

-One of Schulze's most recent series, Brain Tangles, is a reflection on the loss of her late husband.
-As her husband's health made its progressive decline, Schulze found herself photographing a small jardiniere of bulbs that would never come to flower.
-After her husband's death, Schulze drew the parallel between the diminishing life of her husband and the concurrent decay of the bulbs that did not bloom.

 Teaching and lectures

-An integral component of Schulze's career as an artist has been to share “the skill she has developed in the pioneering spirit of quiltmaking.”
-To impart her knowledge, Schulze has been a conference and symposium keynote speaker at international institutions, and has played the role of visiting artist, artist-in-residence, cultural specialist, & juror.
+Schulze has been a conference and symposium keynote speaker at international institutions and has played the role of visiting artist, artist-in-residence, cultural specialist, & juror.

-Schulze began to teach and lecture as an artist starting in 1970, yet stepped away from teaching in 2013 after over 40 years.
-Schulze has taught classes and workshops in the United States, Canada, China, Japan, Australia, Germany, and the United Kingdom.
-Schulze started her practice of teaching with workshops, originally occurring as local affairs.
-As her career and technique evolved, so did the material she taught her students.
-In her workshops, Schulze has covered a number of topics, including collage, fiber art technique, quiltmaking, alternative printing, fan design & construction, and book assembly.
+Schulze began to teach and lecture as an artist starting in 1970 and retired in 2013 after over 40 years.
+She has taught classes and workshops in the United States, Canada, China, Japan, Australia, Germany, and the United Kingdom. on topics including collage, fiber art technique, quiltmaking, alternative printing, fan design & construction, and book assembly.

 Selected awards and recognition

 In 2017, Schulze was named the recipient of the Fresno Art Museum Council of 100 “Distinguished Woman Artist Award” of 2017.
-Schulze was the first quilt artist to be named.
+She was the first quilt artist to be named.

 Schulze has received recognition from the California State Fair Fine Art Exhibitions (Silver Award); the Rochester Institute of Technology, “The Art Quilt” (Best of Show Award); Quilt National ‘95 (Innovation Award); the Bay Area Art Conservation Guild Annual (Gold Award); the Tokyo International Forum, World Quilt '98 (Gold Award); the Skylark Fine Art Gallery, 2009 (Publishing and Exhibition Prize).
 Schulze has also been honored with Purchase Awards from the San Jose Museum of Quilts & Textiles and the City of Palo Alto, California.